goshefali/ShefaliG_BSE_Portfolio/index.md

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+# Starter Project
+For my starter project, I built the TV-B-Gone remote that has the ability to turn most TVs on and off.
+This happens through the wavelengths emitted by the four infrared LEDs on the front of the remote.
+Their wavelength is 940nm, and their varying range and output allow them to match the wavelengths needed to turn off most TVs.
+The button on the remote resets the microcontroller, meaning that all the code stored in the microcontroller is run when the button is pressed.
+To control the timings of the release of wavelengths from the IR LEDs, an 8.0MHz resonator is used.
+This is important because a specific sequence of pulses sends the "on" or "off" signal to the TV.
+Transistors are used to amplify the current supplied by the microcontroller to the amount needed by the LEDs.
+This remote is powered by two AA batteries that provide three volts together.
+The challenges that I faced while building this project were being unfamiliar with the tools needed, such as a soldering iron, a desoldering pump, and a tool needed to remove insulation for the wire.
+However, this project allowed me to become comfortable using these tools, and my remote now successfully turns on and off my home TV!

+**Don't forget to replace the text below with the embedding for your milestone video.
+Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

+<iframe width="560" height="315" src="https://www.youtube.com/embed/IEwls6huYKY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.